blakebrandon-hub/Price-Monitor/README.md

 Track the prices of multiple products and receive email alerts when there are price changes

-How to use this tool:
+Requirements:

 1. Install Beautiful Soup

    <code>pip install beautifulsoup4</code>

-2. Run script
+How to use this tool:

 Example: